snowy owl

 They have a heart rate of 200 bpm when resting.

-Snowy Owls have a heart rate of 200 beats per minute when resting.
+Snowy Owls have an average heart rate of 200 beats per minute when resting.
 This is because of energy metabolism and thermoregulation.
 Snowy owls live in the Arctic, so they need to be able to keep their body temperature up as well as expend a lot of energy looking for food during the winter months.
 When they hunt, their heart rates go up and can reach 288-300 beats per minute!

 They are the 2nd largest owl in North America.